 Completed in 1929 and standing at a height of 955 feet, Colorado’s Royal Gorge Bridge still holds the title of the United States’ highest bridge (and arguably the scariest bridge in the U.S., too).
 Crossing the immense Royal Gorge for 1,260 feet and looking down onto the Arkansas River far below, the bridge is an impressive yet unnerving way of getting from one side of the famous gorge to the other.
 The area has now been turned into a tourist trap with the introduction of a rollercoaster, zip line, and sundry other attractions; but have no doubt—the bridge is still the star of the show.

 Aiguille du Midi Bridge

 WHERE: Alps, France

-At an absurd 12,500 feet above sea level, this short bridge blows away the competition in terms of height.
-As small as it may be, this bridge comes with views that few others can hope to compete with.
+At an absurd 12,500 feet above sea level, this short bridge blows away the competition in terms of height and thus must be considered one of the scariest bridges in the world.
+Dangerous?
+Probably not, but as compact as it may be, this bridge comes with views that few others can hope to compete with.
 Residing near the summit of the Aiguille du Midi mountain in the French Alps, it offers spectacular vistas across the Mont Blanc massif.
 And as if that wasn’t enough to tempt you to visit this petrifying lookout, a glass floor has now been added that peers down into the snowy abyss below.

 Capilano Suspension Bridge